Rapha-btc/Faktory-Pre-launch/README.md

 The design ensures transparency as anyone can verify that the multi-sig members match the first buyers from Period 1.
 This establishes decentralized control from day one while maintaining the technical capability to deploy the necessary infrastructure.

+Recovery Path: If the token is deployed with an address that doesn't match what's set in the pre-launch contract, initialize-distribution will fail.
+The agent can then create a new multi-sig, update the contract addresses, and redeploy the token correctly.
+This ensures STX funds in the pre-launch contract are never stuck, even if deployment errors occur.

 If the multi-sig creator makes a mistake in setting addresses:

 1. They can deploy a new multi-sig with the correct configuration